Lincoln Continental Mark VII

 The Continental Mark VII, later changed to Lincoln Mark VII, is a rear wheel drive luxury coupe that was produced by Lincoln.
-Introduced in August 1983 for the 1984 model year, the Continental Mark VII shared its Ford Fox platform with the Ford Thunderbird, Mercury Cougar, and Lincoln Continental.
-The Fox platform was originally introduced for the 1978 Ford Fairmont and Mercury Zephyr.
-The same platform was also utilized as the base for the 1982–1987 Lincoln Continental sedan, the Mark VII's four-door companion.
+Introduced in August 1983 for the 1984 model year, the Continental Mark VII shared the Ford Fox platform with the Ford Thunderbird, Mercury Cougar, and Lincoln Continental, the platform having been introduced for the 1978 Ford Fairmont and Mercury Zephyr and used for the 1982–1987 Lincoln Continental sedan and Mark VII four-door.
 Like its predecessor the Continental Mark VI, the Mark VII was manufactured at the Wixom Assembly Plant in Wixom, Michigan through 1992.
 It was replaced by the Lincoln Mark VIII in 1993.

-The Mark VII held a lengthy standard equipment list, including an onboard trip computer / message center and digital instruments (on all except the LSC models after 1985).
-Mark VII's also came with full air suspension at all four wheels.
-The 1985 LSC was the first American vehicle with electronic 4-channel anti-lock brakes (6 months before the Corvette).
-Mark VII also had the distinction of being the first American vehicle since 1939 with composite headlights and it was the first of the Continental Mark models to have exposed headlights since the 1960 Continental Mark V.
+The Mark VII featured standard equipment including an onboard trip computer / message center and digital instruments (on all except the LSC models after 1985), and four wheel air suspension.
+The 1985 LSC was the first American vehicle with electronic 4-channel anti-lock brakes.

 Continental Mark VII (1984–1985)

-The Continental Mark VII was introduced in August 1983 for the 1984 model year.
+The Continental Mark VII was introduced in August 1983 for model year 1984.
 It was available in a base trim level, Designer Edition (Bill Blass Edition and Versace Edition).
-A new sport-oriented upper trim level was introduced with this generation, called the LSC (Luxury Sports Coupe).
+A new sport-oriented upper trim level was introduced with this generation, marketed as the LSC (Luxury Sports Coupe).
 Alongside the standard 140 hp 5.0L V8 shared with the Ford Mustang is a 114 hp 2.4L turbocharged diesel inline-6 obtained from BMW to offer a more fuel efficient engine offering; all Mark VIIs came with a 4-speed automatic transmission.

-To back its image as a technically advanced car for the 1980s, the Mark VII was equipped with a long list of standard equipment.
-A fully digital dashboard featured an onboard trip computer and message center; automatic climate control was also standard.
-Other standard features included four-wheel air suspension, four-wheel disc brakes, power seats, an AM/FM stereo, and power windows, locks, and mirrors.
-All Mark VIIs featured a power deck-lid release (through an interior mounted button) and electric pull-down, in which the trunk lid was partially lowered by hand, and then automatically pulled down about an inch by a motor mounted inside the trunk latch.
-All models were now installed with Ford's Keyless Entry System, and an automatic dimming high-beam module.
-This worked via a sensor located adjacent to the rear-view mirror, and sensitivity could be adjusted by a dial located on the dashboard.
+The Mark VII featured standard equipment including a fully digital dashboard, onboard trip computer, message center, automatic climate control four-wheel air suspension, four-wheel disc brakes, sensitivity adjustable automatic dimming high-beam lights and AM/FM stereo — as well as power seats, windows, locks, mirrors, deck-lid release and trunk lid pull-down, where the last movement of the closing trunk lid was power assisted.
+All models now featured Ford's proprietary door-mounted keypad entry system marketed as Securicode.